 Limits to the Use Of C/C

 Despite its wide range of benefits offered, C/C is also subject to certain application-related restrictions.
 The main drawback – as with any other graphite-containing material- is its poor oxidation resistance.
-As mentioned above, the raw material fibres are converted into non-flammable intermediate products.
-However, the C/C material still wears away or oxidises at temperatures from around 350°C to 450°C and above when exposed to oxygen.
+As mentioned above, the raw material fibers are converted into non-flammable intermediate products.
+However, the C/C material still wears away or oxidizes at temperatures from around 350°C to 450°C and above when exposed to oxygen.
 The oxidation rate depends mainly on the partial pressure of 02.

 Other influencing parameters typically include the material’s porosity and the moisture level of the gas used.
 At around 700°C and above, the water reacts with the carbon to form carbon monoxide and hydrogen.
 This effect is further enhanced at higher temperatures, as hydrogen reacts with carbon to form methane at around 1200°C or above.
-This hydrogen-carbon reaction even occurs at as Iowa temperature as 500°C if materials with a nickel content are employed and act as catalysers.
+This hydrogen-carbon reaction even occurs at as Iowa temperature as 500°C if materials with a nickel content are employed and act as catalyzers.

-A familiar problem encountered is carburisation, which occurs at around 1050°C or above when the metal component comes into contact with the graphite support.
+A familiar problem encountered is carburization, which occurs at around 1050°C or above when the metal component comes into contact with the graphite support.
 This reaction may be prevented by using a separating layer, typically containing aluminum oxide and supplied in the form of paper, felt, tiles or spray.

 Global demand for C/C products used in high-temperature applications is also rising constantly.
-The reason is that investments in new furnaces are not being made until existing equipment has been better utilised.
+The reason is that investments in new furnaces are not being made until the existing equipment has been better utilized.
 This practice is being adopted in order to reduce production costs, improve product quality and hence safeguard workplaces over the medium term.